Global downturn looms as countries struggle to contain coronavirus outbreak

 Federal government health officials told lawmakers the country had insufficient testing resources, a source said, and Democratic presidential candidates slammed the government’s response.
 But the White House played down the coronavirus crisis and called the high level of news coverage a ploy to hurt U.S. President Donald Trump.

-The Trump administration plans to use defense legislation to boost production of protective gear like masks and gloves, the health secretary said.
+The Trump administration plans to use defence legislation to boost production of protective gear like masks and gloves, the health secretary said.

 Online retailer Amazon.com joined other companies in implementing travel restrictions for its employees.